MPA Alumnus Awarded with the Stephen Hintz MPA Award

 January 16, 2013

-- Dr. Nollenberger was appointed as a member of the 2013-14 Wisconsin Teaching Fellows and Scholars Program in December 2012.
-Wisconsin Teaching Fellows and Scholars are selectd for their outstanding teaching from among the University of Wisconsin System faculty and academic staff.
-Congratulations to Dr. Nollenberger on his excellent teaching record, as well as on his appointment to next year's class of Fellows and Scholars!
+- Dr. Nollenberger was appointed as a Teaching Fellow of the 2013-14 Wisconsin Teaching Fellows and Scholars Program in December 2012.
+Wisconsin Teaching Fellows and Scholars are selected for their outstanding teaching from among the University of Wisconsin System faculty and academic staff.

 Dr. King and Students in MPA 742 Developed an Exit Interview Survey